 At The Orange Grove Clinic, we stock a wide range of vitamin D supplements which have been professionally selected by our nutritional therapist, including liquid vitamin D3 which can be used by the whole family in different doses.
-Or we have D3 Lemon Melts 500, ideal for children, and D3 Lemon Melts 2000 ideal for adult maintenance to prevent vitamin D deficiency and baby Vitamin D drops.
+Or we have D3 Lemon Melts 500, ideal for young children, D3 Lemon Melts 2000 ideal for adult maintenance to prevent vitamin D deficiency and baby Vitamin D drops.
 These can also be purchased in our online supplement store.

 Also don’t forget to enjoy the sunshine… when it finally arrives!
 Remember sensible sun exposure is the key… depending on your skin type and how easily you burn, allowing a little sunshine onto bare skin before covering up and staying out of the sunshine is the best strategy.

-If you would like to discuss your supplement needs with our nutritional therapist Catherine Jeans, please book a free 10 minute consultation by calling 01603 631900 or email email@example.com.
-Or if you are concerned about Vitamin D deficiency and would like to organise a private blood test or have an appointment to discuss your specific nutrient and dietary needs, please call the clinic today.
-Or you can go to our Contact Form .
+If you are concerned about Vitamin D deficiency and would like to organise a finger prick test or have an appointment to discuss your specific nutrient and dietary needs, please contact reception on , email [email protected] or go to our contact page.